 Applicants should describe the actions, policies, and procedures they will implement to ensure that workplaces are safe and healthy for workers.
 The plan may describe how the project will ensure the highest standards of workplace safety and health, including operational safety and personal safety, through the creation of a workplace that is free from harassment and discrimination and offers safeguards for worker health and well-being.
 The involvement of workers in designing and developing the plan is a key feature, and applicants should describe how they will ensure worker engagement in the design and execution of workplace safety and health plans.

 Examples of these plans include:

-- Instituting anti-harassment policies and training; - Creating an employee-led health and safety plan; - Creating plans for staff safety/maintenance/operation training and development; - Creating plans for developing a safety culture; and, - Conducting regular worksite health and safety reviews.
+- Instituting anti-harassment policies and training; - Creating plans for staff safety/maintenance/operation training and development; - Creating plans for developing a safety culture; and - Conducting regular worksite health and safety reviews.